Chamindu-Gayanuka/chamindu-gayanuka.github.io/README.md

 ## 📄 License

-This project is open-source and free to use.
-Feel free to modify it for personal or commercial projects.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Chamindu-Gayanuka/chamindugayanuka.github.io/blob/main/LICENSE) file for details.

 ## 🙌 Acknowledgments